Waterfowl hunt opener conditions

 • North Public Shooting Grounds (north of Highway 83) is still closed to tundra swan hunting.

-• Remember: The harvest of trumpeter swans is now illegal; see the Utah Waterfowl Guidebook for more information about swan regulations.
+• Remember: The harvest of trumpeter swans is illegal; see the Utah Waterfowl and Migratory Game Birds Guidebook for more information about swan regulations.

 Salt Creek WMA

 Water/marsh conditions: All of Salt Creek WMA held water throughout the summer except for Stilt Pond in the northwest corner of the WMA.
 The units on the east side of Salt Creek, Gadwall, Canvasback, Redhead, Mallard Teal and Goose were full all summer and produced good to excellent pondweed.
-Both Ibis and Snipe ponds held water all summer and produced fair pondweed.
+Both Ibis and Snipe ponds held water all summer; however, pondweed production was poor due to excessive carp numbers.
 The main bay of Salt Creek produced good to excellent pondweed.
 Managers anticipate having full water levels for both the Youth Waterfowl Hunt and general opener.

 Waterfowl use: As of Sept.
-9, bird numbers are excellent and seem to be showing up earlier this year.
+9, bird numbers are excellent and increasing daily.
 Hunters should see mallards, pintails, green-winged teal, gadwalls, cinnamon teal and wigeon at Salt Creek.
 There are a good number of Canada geese around right now.

 General information: